Benji Michel

-Benjamin Stanley "Benji" Michel (born 23 October 1997) is an American professional soccer player who plays for Veikkausliiga club HJK Helsinki.
+Benjamin Stanley "Benji" Michel (born October 23, 1997) is an American professional soccer player who plays for K League 1 club Ulsan HD.

 Club career

 Youth and college

 Michel grew up in Orlando, Florida, and played for the Orlando City U-18s, where he scored 25 goals for the U.S. Development Academy.
 While at Montverde, Michel helped the team build on a record 136-game unbeaten streak, which started in 2010.

 He played college soccer at the University of Portland from 2016 to 2018, scoring 31 goals in 53 matches.
 In his freshman year, Michel was named West Coast Conference (WCC) Freshman of the Year.
 In 2018, he was named to the USC All-American Second Team and was the first Pilot since 2002 to be named an All-American by the United Soccer Coaches.

 In May 2018, Michel featured twice for Portland Timbers U23s during their U.S. Open Cup campaign.